shawlab-moffitt/PATH-SURVEYOR-Suite/7-PATH-SURVEYORS-Docker/README.md

-# PATH-SURVEYORS Docker Setup
+# PATH-SURVEYOR Docker Setup

 Within this repository we have provided Dockerfiles and setup scripts for users to deploy the R shiny apps locally.
-Each of the folders represents a different R Shiny application from the PATH-SURVEYORS suite of tools that includes the Dockerfile, app files, and shell scripts users can follow to build, run, and save the Docker images of each application.
+Each of the folders represents a different R Shiny application from the PATH-SURVEYOR suite of tools that includes the Dockerfile, app files, and shell scripts users can follow to build, run, and save the Docker images of each application.

 ## Build